AriFordsham/GHCWiki/supercompilation.md

 The typed intermediate representation has caused some trouble, but nothing fundamental.

-Fixes that should go into the implementation:

-- Understand how the inscope-set is handled in [SpecConstr](spec-constr), and use that.
-Stop recreating inscope-sets in substNewExpr (top3 on memory profile).

-- Implement Simon's algorithm.

 Shortcomings of the prototype:

 - Use a state monad